Workers Compensation

 Yes.
 For example, if you had shoulder problems before the work injury, but the work injury made it worse to the point you can’t work, you do get workers compensation.
 You might also have a negligence claim against the person or company which made the problem worse – such as if you slipped and fell on ice and aggravated a shoulder which was already hurting you.

 Yes.
-The value depends greatly on how old you are, and how bad the injury is.
+The value depends greatly on factors such as how old you are, how bad the injury is, how much future medical care you’ll need.
 I can negotiate for you.
 I know what cases are worth.

 Yes.
-For example, the employer or insurance company can make you take a job at the Salvation Army sorting clothes at a pay rate much less than you were getting when hurt.
-Then, the insurance company has to pay “differential compensation,” because you are now making a wage lower than when you were hurt.
+If you are not totally disabled, the employer or insurance company can make you take a light duty job.
+It might be at your place of employment or anywhere else, such as at the Salvation Army sorting clothes at a pay rate much less than you were getting when hurt.
+If the job pays less than your normal wages, the insurance company has to pay “differential compensation,” because you are now making a wage lower than when you were hurt.
 If you refuse the job, you lose your workers compensation.
 However, the employer or insurance company cannot force you to do a job which your doctor says you shouldn’t do – but it might take litigation to prove that point.
+To prevent the employer or insurer from forcing you back to work at a light duty job, ask your doctor to put in writing that you are “totally disabled.”

 Yes, but often the insurance company will deny the claim and you’ll have to hire a lawyer and litigate.
 Michigan truck drivers are STRONGLY ENCOURAGED to report every injury – no matter how minor – promptly.
 Report it by email or text, so there is a written record.